Yash-29-10-2003/fake-product-review-detector/README.md

 ![Screenshot](https://github.com/user-attachments/assets/54f92190-6afe-465e-97a8-0f1dd6ac105f)

-When the user enters a review in the text field, the query is sent to the `reviewChecker.py` class, which processes it and determines whether the review is computer-generated or an authentic human review.
+When the user enters a review in the text field, the query is sent to the `api.py` class, which sends a request to the Fast API instance running in the background and it returns the status of the review and the confidence.

 ---